 Self-reflection is important but to what extent does it become too much?
 It seems the most persistent question we ask ourselves is: Am I happy?

-This question haunts us everyday as we go about our lives.
+This question haunts us every day as we go about our lives.
+It seems to be a question that is fundamental to what it means to be human.

 However, psychology says this question prevents us from finding meaning in life.